Albanian–Ottoman Wars (1432–1479)

-The Albanian-Ottoman Wars (1432–1479) were a series of wars and revolts against the rising Ottoman Empire by Albanian feudal lords.
-The wars and revolts took place in present-day Albania, Montenegro, Kosovo and North Macedonia and South Serbia.
+The Albanian–Ottoman Wars (1432–1479) were a series of wars and revolts against the rising Ottoman Empire by Albanian feudal lords.
+The wars and revolts took place in present-day Albania, Montenegro, Kosovo, North Macedonia and South Serbia.
+In this period, Albanians under the leadership of Gjergj Arianiti and especially later under Skanderbeg resisted the Ottomans under two Sultans in over 30 battles.
+Skanderbeg continued this resistance until his death in 1468, and the Albanians persevered for another 11 years before being defeated.